xin-hedera/hedera-mirror-node/docs/runbook/stream-verification.md

 ## Run the application

-1. cd {HEDERA_REPO}
-2. `./gradlew importer:bootRun`
+1. `./gradlew importer:bootRun`
-3. Optionally, run in an IDE and run the bootrun gradle task on the importer module
+2. Optionally, run in an IDE and run the bootrun Gradle task on the importer module

 ## Verification